luc-ta/luc-ta.github.io/_posts/2026-01-20-commutative-quandles.md

 \[St15A\] D. Stanovský, _A guide to self-distributive quasigroups, or Latin quandles,_ Quasigroups Related Systems **23** (2015), no. 1, 91–128.
 MR3353113

 \[St15T\] —, _The origins of involutory quandles,_ 2015. arXiv:1506.02389

-\[WB26\] W. Burrows and C. Tuffley, _The rack congruence condition and half congruences in racks,_ to appear in J. Knot Theory Ramifications. doi:10.1142/S0218216525500865.

 ***
 **Footnote**